ora0600/confluent-cdc-workshop/terraform/aws/ccloud-sink-s3-connector/README.md

 $ exit
 ```

-New product is flowing into `all_products` topic:
+Now product is flowing into `all_products` topic:
 ![new product](img/newproduct.png)

 But still nothing visible in S3.
-It takes a while and you will see the avro file.
+It takes a while and then you will see the avro file.
 ![s3 upload](img/s3upload.png)

-back to [Deployment-Steps Overview](../README.MD) or continue with Sink Cloud Services [Redshift](aws-redshift/README.md)
+back to [Deployment-Steps Overview](../README.md) or continue with Sink Cloud Services [Redshift](../aws-redshift/README.md)